 An in-depth review of eating gluten free at Kona Grill.
 This review is entirely my own opinion and from personal experiences, and is meant to be a guide.
 When choosing a gluten free restaurant, please use caution according to your individual needs.

 I’m so excited to have added a new place to my gluten free restaurant list!
 Finding a new place makes things even easier for my family and I, since we don’t have to go to the same place/places over and over again.
 While celebrating my grandfather’s birthday the other weekend, we tried out Kona Grill.
 I’m so pleased with how everything was handled there, I had to share it.

 Kona Grill has many locations across the US, with a menu that features contemporary American food as well as some amazing sushi.
-Their gluten free menu is labeled as the “lifestyle” menu on their website, but they have plenty of gluten free dishes to choose from… including sushi.
+They have plenty of gluten free dishes to choose from… including sushi.
 Their website doesn’t make any gluten free statements regarding preparation and care, but a phone call with my local restaurant let me know they pay close attention when it comes to Celiac Disease.
 The manager was so caring and understanding, and told me he was confident with anything on the gluten free menu.